sneha205985/Sneha.Gupta/research.md

             <li>Human-centered control frameworks that anticipate and respect human behaviour,</li>
             <li>and robust sim-to-real pipelines that enable safe deployment.</li>
         </ul>
-        <p>Through this work, I aim to advance a future where robots can learn, adapt, and collaborate safely—creating autonomous systems that are not only intelligent, but also aligned with human needs, values, and safety requirements.</p>
+        <p>Through this work, I aim to advance a future where robots can learn, adapt, and collaborate safely—creating autonomous systems that are not only intelligent but also aligned with human needs, values, and safety requirements.</p>
     </div>
 </div>